orar/questrar/ReadMe.md

 A request id should be a bit unique to a particular subject context.
 For instance, if you have a user account which can have many queries to api, (fetch user, edit user, delete user, upload photo), its bearable not to use a single request id (which obviously may be userId) for all these actions on the user.
-Instead, you can just tweak to do
+Instead, you can just concat to do
  ```js
  const fetchProfileRequestId = `${userId}_fetch`;
  const updateRequestId = `${userId}_update`;
  const deleteUserId = `${userId}_delete`
 ```
 The consequence of using same id looks like showing a pending delete when indeed user is uploading a photo.

 You don't have to create a request inside a component.
 You just provide an id.
 If the id has no requestState, a default one is returned.